 Top 10 Used OCT for Glaucoma as a Screening Tool

 OCT technology was invented in 1991 to aid in the early detection and diagnosis of retinal diseases.
-Over the years, Optical coherence technology for glaucoma has been debated in the medical industry.
-Below we explore the significant concepts of Optical Coherence Topography.
+Over the years, the Use of Optical coherence technology for glaucoma has been debated in the medical industry.
+Below, we explore the significant concepts of Optical Coherence Topography.

 Have you been eager to learn more about the most commonly used OCT for Glaucoma as a screening tool?
 Then, you have come to the right place.
 In this article, you will learn about them and much more.
-But first, let us look at the basics for a better understanding.
+However, first let’s examine the basics for a better understanding.

 What is the OCT test for glaucoma?

-OCT is a non-invasive imaging test that utilizes light waves to take cross-section pictures of the Retina.
-OCT reveals the distinctive layers of the Retina, enabling the mapping and measurement of their thickness.
-The measurements enable testing and also provide treatment guidance for Glaucoma.
+OCT is a non-invasive imaging test that utilizes light waves to take cross-sectional pictures of the Retina.
+OCT reveals the Retina’s distinctive layers, enabling the mapping and measurement of their thickness.
+The measurements allow testing and also provide guidance for treating glaucoma.

-OCT stands for Optical Coherence Topography.
+OCT stands for Optical Coherence Tomography.
 OCT is a test to obtain a topographical map of the optic nerve.
-Non-invasive light waves used during this test take cross-section pictures of the retina.
+Non-invasive light waves used during this test take cross-sectional pictures of the retina.
 An OCT test will measure the nerve fiber layer.
-This eye portion is considered most vulnerable to eye pressure elevation.
+This portion of the eye is considered most vulnerable to elevated eye pressure.

 Why is OCT used in glaucoma?

-Optical coherence tomography for glaucoma scans will help assess all the macular glaucoma regions.
+Optical coherence tomography for glaucoma scans will help assess all the macular regions affected by glaucoma.
 Assessing the macular glaucoma regions is crucial because almost 50% of the retinal ganglion cells are in the macular region.
 This makes macular glaucoma regions ideal for detecting any early cell loss.

 What is the OCT test used for?

-OCT is an imaging method that generates the back of the eye’s or retina’s picture.
+OCT is an imaging method that generates a picture of the back of the eye, also known as the retina.
 The picture measures the total dim red light reflecting off one’s retina.
 This makes OCT a routinely used imaging method for testing glaucoma.

 How do you detect glaucoma?

-To detect glaucoma, an individual is required to do a complete eye examination.
+To detect glaucoma, an individual requires a comprehensive eye examination.
 The ophthalmologist will measure the pressure of an individual’s eye to detect glaucoma.
 He will also inspect the drainage angle of the eye.
 He will also examine an individual’s optic nerve for damage and test the peripheral (side) vision.
 The ophthalmologist will also take a picture or the computer measurement of the optic nerve and measure the thickness of the cornea.

 OCT in the Diagnosis and Management of Glaucoma